humzaashraf1/RNASeq-Analysis-of-Replicative-Aging/README.md

     fi
 done
 ```
 Next, we can compile our quant.sf outputs for each sample using **pytximport** (https://pytximport.readthedocs.io/en/dev/start.html).
-I created a conda enviornment with WSL and wrote a small script in python to aggregate and export the raw data to a single csv file for all the samples:
+I created a conda enviornment with WSL and wrote a small script in python to aggregate and export the raw data to a single csv file for all the samples (get_expression.py):
 ```python
 from pytximport import tximport from pytximport.utils import create_transcript_gene_map